 The conception of “common sense” is widely misunderstood by both beginner and experienced surfers.
-Best way to respect the surfing culture is by following the worldwide surfing rules, other words the surfing etiquette.
+The best way to respect the surfing culture is by following the worldwide surfing rules, in other words, the surfing etiquette.

 - Vandalized cars